llvm/torch-mlir/docs/adding_an_e2e_test.md

 and
 [`tu.randint`](https://github.com/llvm/torch-mlir/blob/8e880a2d009b67d45fb07434ab62ec2066a11185/python/torch_mlir_e2e_test/torchscript/framework.py#L185),
-that allow the creation of random tensors in a way that makes sure the compiled module and the golden trace recieve the same tensors as input.
+that allow the creation of random tensors in a way that makes sure the compiled module and the golden trace receive the same tensors as input.
 Therefore, all random inputs should be generated through the `TestUtils` object.